galaxyproject/galaxy-hub/content/covid19/genomics/workflows/index.md

 - We have five [<kbd>workflows</kbd>](#workflows-for-discovery-of-sequence-variants) for different sequencing platforms (Illumina or Oxford Nanopore) and library preparation strategies (Ampliconic or Metatranscriptomic).
 - Wokflows can be used to analyze any number of samples.
 - Workflows can be used via graphical user interface right now on any of our global instances in EU (https://usegalaxy.eu), US (https://usegalaxy.org), or Australia (https://usegalaxy.org.au) as shown in this [<kbd>tutorial</kbd>](https://training.galaxyproject.org/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.html).
-- Workflows can be accessed programmatically by either submitted a list of accession numbers to our [<kbd>Request an analysis</kbd>](https://github.com/usegalaxy-eu/sars-cov-2-processing-requests) service or by configuring your own Galaxy to [<kbd>automatically</kbd>](https://github.com/usegalaxy-eu/ena-cog-uk-wfs) trigger the analyses.
+- Workflows can be accessed programmatically by either submitted a list of accession numbers to our [<kbd>Request an analysis</kbd>](https://github.com/usegalaxy-eu/sars-cov-2-processing-requests) service or by configuring your own Galaxy to [<kbd>automatically</kbd>](https://github.com/usegalaxy-eu/ena-cog-uk-wfs) trigger the analyses
+- We provide [powerful](#graph) computational infrastructure for data analysis support by national supercomputing resources in the US, EU, and Australia.

 ## Workflows for discovery of sequence variants